 In the rapid antibody tests, the blood samples of suspected patients are taken, and it normally takes around 15-30 minutes to give the result.

-India has been facing a severe shortage of testing kits in view of rising cases of the coronavirus.
+India has been facing a severe shortage of testing kits due to rising coronavirus cases.